JNUSU Expresses Solidarity with AMU Students Protesting 36–42% Fee Hike

 Student Backlash Over Fee Hike at AMU

-AMU students staged protests citing the sudden increase in fees for multiple courses, ranging from 36% to 42%, which they say severely impacts affordability—especially for students from disadvantaged backgrounds.
-Protests reportedly turned tense at the prominent Bab-e-Syed Gate entrance, with demonstrators clashing with proctorial staff as they demanded a rollback and better dialogue with authorities.
+AMU students staged protests because of the sudden increase in fees for multiple courses, ranging from 36% to 42%, which they say impacts affordability, especially for students from disadvantaged backgrounds.
+Protest turned tense at the prominent Bab-e-Syed Gate entrance, with demonstrators chased proctorial staff as they demanded a rollback and better dialogue with authorities.

-JNUSU further flagged the absence of elected student unions in AMU since 2019, and alleged that retired bureaucrats and administrators—rather than academic leaders—have been placed in campus governance roles, suppressing student representation and dissent.
+JNUSU has also highlighted absence of elected student unions in AMU since 2019, and alleged that retired bureaucrats and administrators have been placed in campus governance roles, suppressing student representation and dissent.

-The latest fee hike protests, they argue, are symptomatic of building frustration over years of exclusion and lack of student engagement—not isolated to AMU but indicative of a national challenge in public higher education.
+Latest fee hike protests, they argue, are symptomatic of building frustration over years of exclusion and lack of student representation.

 Read More: